 Text boxes are objects that can be modified like most other objects.
 You can rotate the text box, change its border, fill it with a color, layer it with other objects, and more.
 To learn more about customizing a text box, see Intro to images, charts, and other objects in Keynote on iPad.

-While viewing Keynote in landscape orientation, tap in the toolbar, then tap Text in the Basic category.
+Tap in the toolbar, then tap Text in the Basic category.

 A text box is added to your slide (you can change how the text looks later).